 Bloom Time: Spring and summer

-Disocactus flagelliformis is a cactus with thick hanging stems with 8 to 13 ribs.
-The stems grow up to 3.3 feet (1 m) long, up to 0.75 inches (1.9 cm) in diameter, and has 8 to 13 ribs.
-The needle groups are tiny, almost fuzzy-looking, and have 15 to 20 fine reddish-yellow spines each.
-Beautiful flowers are bright pink, up to 3 inches (7.5 cm) long, up to 1.5 inches (3.8 cm) in diameter, and appear along the stems from spring to summer.
+Disocactus flagelliformis is an attractive cactus with thick hanging stems with 8 to 13 ribs.
+The stems grow up to 3.3 feet (1 m) long and 0.75 inches (1.9 cm) in diameter.
+The needle groups are tiny, almost fuzzy-looking, and have 15 to 20 fine reddish-yellow spines.
+Flowers are bright pink, up to 3 inches (7.5 cm) long, up to 1.5 inches (3.8 cm) in diameter, and appear along the stems from spring to summer.
 Fruits are red, globose, bristly, and up to 0.5 inches (1.2 cm) long.

 How to Grow and Care

 Disocactus flagelliformis is easy to cultivate and a relatively fast-growing cactus.
 Their trailing stems make these cacti ideal for a hanging basket.
 Line the basket with sphagnum moss before filling it with potting mix, and make sure it is hung where the prickly stems will not pose a threat to the unwary.
 If Disocactus flagelliformis is grown in a pot, hang the pot up or attach it to a high shelf.
-If it is left free-standing, it can soon be overbalanced by the lengthening stems.
+If left free-standing, it can soon be overbalanced by the lengthening stems.

 This species is native to Mexico (Hidalgo, Oaxaca).